SmitchyB/adscribeAI-mern-secure/README.md

-AdScribe.AI - MERN (Vulnerable Version)
+AdScribe.AI - MERN (Secure Version)
 This repository contains the MERN stack version of the AdScribe.AI application.
-This version is intentionally vulnerable and serves as a test case for a university research project evaluating the effectiveness of secure coding practices and SAST (Static Analysis Security Testing) tools.
+This version has been refactored to be secure and serves as a test case for a university research project evaluating the effectiveness of secure coding practices and SAST (Static Analysis Security Testing) tools.

 Application Purpose
 AdScribe.AI is a simple marketing tool that uses the OpenAI API to generate compelling product descriptions based on a product name and user-provided keywords.

-Research Context: The Vulnerability
+Research Context: The Security Fix
-The primary purpose of this repository is to demonstrate an unsecure but common coding practice: hardcoded secrets.
+The purpose of this repository is to demonstrate the correct, secure method for handling secrets in a Node.js application.

-In this application, the OPENAI_API_KEY is written directly into the backend source code (backend/server.js).
-This is a significant security risk because it exposes the secret to anyone with access to the codebase and makes it visible in the version control history.
-This build is used to test whether security scanning tools can successfully detect this type of vulnerability.
+The vulnerability present in the "unsecure" version (a hardcoded API key) has been mitigated by using environment variables.
+The secret key is now loaded from a .env file at runtime and is never exposed in the source code.
+The .env file is explicitly ignored by .gitignore to prevent it from ever being committed to version control.
+This build is used to verify that security scanning tools no longer detect the hardcoded secret vulnerability.

 How to Run This Application
 This is a standard MERN stack application with a React frontend and a Node.js/Express backend.